I-I-IT/privacyguides.org/docs/browser-extensions.md

 </div>

-We only recommend this version of uBlock Origin if you never want to make any changes to your filter lists, because it only supports a few pre-selected lists and offers no additional customization options, including the ability to select elements to block manually.
-These restrictions are due to limitations in Manifest V3's design.
+We only recommend this version of uBlock Origin if you never want to add any filter lists not included by default, or need advanced options such as [dynamic filtering](https://github.com/gorhill/ublock/wiki/dynamic-filtering:-quick-guide) and the network logger .
+These restrictions are due to limitations in Manifest V3's design, notably the hard limit on the number of filtering rules, and the fact that extensions cannot fetch remote resources.[^2]

 This version offers three levels of blocking: "Basic" works without requiring any special privileges to view and modify site content, while the "Optimal" and "Complete" levels do require that broad permission, but offer a better filtering experience with additional cosmetic rules and scriptlet injections.